 Choosing the Right Material for Your Fixed Ladders: Aluminum or Steel

 The ladder installer will choose whether the fixed ladder should be aluminum or steel based on the type of project.
-For example, aluminum is light weight and rust-resistant, which makes it a great choice when the ladder will be outdoors for an extended period.
+For example, aluminum is light weight and rust-resistant.
+This makes it a great choice when the ladder will be outdoors for an extended period.

-On the other hand, aluminum is a strong conductor, so steel will be more appropriate if the roofer is working around electrical equipment.
-Another benefit of steel fixed ladders, especially for commercial and industrial projects, is that its strength resists damage and will more safely handle the load of carrying up heavy tools.
+Aluminum is a strong conductor, so steel will be more appropriate if the roofer is working around electrical equipment.
+Its strength resists damage and will more safely handle the load of carrying up heavy tools.

 Inspect Fixed Ladders Regularly

-Before using any ladder, fixed or portable, inspect it visually before each use, looking for loose or missing hardware, cracked rungs, rust, corrosion, irregularities that could cut your hands or snag your clothing, or other potential problems.
-In addition, look around the ladder to make sure it is clear from any clutter, obstacles, or slippery substances that can cause the ladders to shift or fall.
-Guidelines also call for performing a more in-depth inspection of ladders at least annually, immediately reporting any problems, and keeping a record of all inspections.
+Before using any ladder, fixed or portable, inspect it visually before each use.
+Look for loose or missing hardware, cracked rungs, rust, corrosion, irregularities that could cut your hands or snag your clothing, or other potential problems.
+Also look around it to make sure it is clear from any clutter, obstacles, or slippery substances that can cause the ladders to shift or fall.
+Guidelines also call for performing a more in-depth inspection of ladders at least annually.
+Immediately report any problems, and keep a record of all inspections.

 Stay in Compliance:

-Safety regulations, guidelines, and equipment will keep changing over time, and employers can’t afford to risk either worker safety or roof quality.
+Safety regulations, guidelines, and equipment will keep changing over time.
+Employers can’t afford to risk either worker safety or roof quality.
 It’s the employer’s duty to keep equipment up-to-date, ensure the safety of facilities, and stay in compliance at all times to ensure ongoing safety and quality.